-UC Davis, uses a variety of internal fellowship funds to support academic graduate students.
-Internal fellowships can provide financial support in the form of a stipend (or "living allowance"), fees, nonresident supplemental tuition, research, travel or any combination of these.
+UC Davis uses a variety of internal fellowship funds to support academic graduate students.
+Internal fellowships can provide financial support in the form of a stipend (or "living allowance"), Tuition & Fee, Nonresident Supplemental Tuition (NRST), research, travel or any combination of these.
 The value of the fellowships varies from $1,000 to as much as a $50,000/year award.
-Internal fellowships are paid in a single academic year (October through July) unless otherwise noted.
+Internal fellowships are paid in a single academic year (October through June) unless otherwise noted.

 Awards are a mark of honor, primarily on the basis of scholarship and promise of outstanding academic and professional contribution.
 In evaluating applications, consideration is given to the extent and quality of previous undergraduate and graduate work, evidence of ability in research or other creative accomplishment, evidence of intellectual capacity, and promise of productive scholarship.
 Items to be included in this evaluation are: graduate grade-point average (GPA), academic transcripts, statement of purpose essay, personal history statement essay, three letters of recommendation, and other documentation such as publications and awards.
 Students must have a minimum GPA of 3.0 in order to be considered for fellowships.

 In order to be paid a fellowship, graduate students must have an eligible citizenship status (US Citizen, Permanent Resident, F1 or J1 Visa, California AB 540).
 Fellowship offers made to students without an eligible citizenship status will be void.